-The Following optional books are related to our course, and they are available in UA library.
+The Following optional books are related to our course, and may be of interest.
+They are available in the UA library.

 <<Governing in a World of Climate Change>> by RJ Berg (HC60.I546 1980)